 The bride might have been smiling, but everyone knew that she was deeply uncomfortable with the language used by the wedding officiant.
-And as the ceremony went on, the audience grew increasingly uncomfortable.
-Despite the fact that the wedding was being performed by her uncle, it was clear that his deeply religious language was making the bride, an atheist, unhappy.
-With all her friends in attendance, her big day was being turned into a religious ceremony, and we all knew that behind her smiles, she was very dissapointed.
+And as the ceremony went on, the audience felt her discomfort, and they, too, grew increasingly uncomfortable.
+Despite the fact that the wedding was being performed by her uncle, it was clear that his religious language was making the bride, an atheist, unhappy.
+With all of her friends in attendance, her big day was being turned into a religious ceremony, and we all knew that behind her smiles, she was disappointed.

 If you want to express your values and beliefs, they need to be reflected in the amount and type of religious wording used in the ceremony.
 That’s the advantage of choosing an friend or family member to officiate -- you probably know someone who totally gets your outlook on life, and can help you communicate that during the ceremony.
 Just make sure that’s really the case first with a short chat.